SHISHENR/SHISHENR/README.md

 If you want to contribute to any of my repositories, feel free to submit PRs, issues and email me.
 Pick a slot if you'd like to meet me and chat about proposals and ideas - but make sure to describe the agenda

 ---
-  *I use an automatic subscription control system.
-Thus, everyone who subscribes to me, I will subscribe to those and I will respond, and vice versa, I will remove all those who unsubscribe from me from among those who should be followed.*
----

 ![](assets/Bottom_down.svg)